Bluff Master (2018 film): Plot

-The next scam was nothing but a trap laid for gang by Uttam, he sends the gang to a victim of one his old scams Dhana Setty (Prudhvi Raj), knowing that they'll get caught as he's alert and will call the police due to his past experience.
+The next scam was nothing but a trap laid for gang by Uttam, he sends the gang to a victim of one his old scams Dhana Setty knowing that they'll get caught as he's alert and will call the police due to his past experience.
 The gang gets arrested and angered by Uttam's betrayal.

-Meanwhile, he moves back to Avani and she looks after him for some time, and they get married and leave for Chikmagalore.
+Meanwhile, he moves back to Avani, and she looks after him for some time, gives a second chance to him, and they get married and leave for Chikmagalore and starts a small nursery, in the process he realises the value of hard earned money.
 Later, she becomes pregnant.
-As the gang gets released they threaten Uttam to pull a bigger scam and compensate their losses and settle their lump sum of money, else he and his wife will be killed.
+As the gang gets released, they threaten Uttam to pull a bigger scam and compensate their losses and settle their lump sum of money, else he and his wife will be killed.

-Uttam agrees, gang leaves Basava (Temper Vamsi) to keep an eye on pregnant Avani, and leaves to Bengaluru to perform a final heist to hand over the money to them.
+Uttam agrees, gang leaves Basava to keep an eye on pregnant Avani, and leaves to Bengaluru to perform a final heist to hand over the money to them.
 They target Ugrappa Gowda, a rich and politically well-connected marble and granite businessman, they target him through - the rice pulling scam, one of the high-profile scams during the times.
 They offer the artifact involved in the scam as a solution to his personal, economical and political problems.
-As Ugrappa agrees to the deal, the artifact is transferred after rituals and the gang receives 100 Crore Rupees as payment.
+As Ugrappa agrees to the deal, the artifact is transferred after rituals, and the gang receives 100 Crore Rupees as payment.

 The passage of money results in a tussle.
 Uttam kills them and returns to his wife and child with the money.
-Finally, the look on her face makes him realize the value of life, and he leaves the money to the police custody.
+Meanwhile, Basava, after observing Avani, completely changed his attitude and transformed into a good, sensitive, and careful human being who once a ruthless gangster.
+Finally, Avani looks at him at scared and disgust, and then Uttam realizes the value of life, and he leaves the money to the police custody.